top of page

 There are (1.) random mutations, genetic drift and gene flow which are followed by (2.) the natural selection of those organisms with beneficial mutations.

 In this theory, alterations in DNA occur by strictly natural processes such as copying errors and radiation.
+All events occur within a totally unplanned nature, and all events conform to methodological naturalism by definition.

 The following list contrasts the differences between natural science and historical evolution:

-Natural science and scientific theories require physical events that lend themselves to repetition.
-In contrast, every step in an historical evolution is unique, a one-time event.
+lend themselves to repetition.
+In contrast, every step in an historical

 Natural science requires natural events that can be observed, tested, replicated and verified.
 Evolutionary events fall within an historical science where events cannot be observed, tested, replicated and/or verified.